 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current melanoma treatments in order to improve patients’ comfort and quality of life.

-Looking for More about Current Research?
+Looking for More about the Latest Research?

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

 - Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for melanoma.
 Please note this link takes you to a separate ASCO website.